MarinoGNeto/java-design-patterns-gof/README.md

 The Factory pattern allows the creation of objects without specifying the exact class of object that will be created.
 It provides an interface to create objects in a superclass but allows subclasses to alter the type of objects that will be created.

+**Applicability**
+- When you don't now yet the exact types and dependencies of the objects your code should work with.
+The Factory pattern separates product construction code from the code that actually uses the product.
+- When you want to save system resources by reusing existing objects instead of rebuilding them each time.

 **Pros:**
-- Promotes encapsulation of object creation.
-- Facilitates the addition of new types of objects without modifying existing code.
+- Facilitates the addition of new types of objects without modifying existing code - Open/Closed Principle.
+- Easier to support, because you can move the product cration code into one specific place in the code - Single Responsibility Principle.

 **Cons:**
 - Can lead to a complicated class hierarchy.